Kev1CO/cocofest_archive/README.md

 )
 ```

-## For optimal control
+## Is optimal control
 The for_optimal_control flag is a boolean parameter that can be set to True or False.
 If True, the OCP will be optimized and solved by IPOPT.
-If False, the OCP will not be optimized but the problem will be integrated starting from the initial guesses.
+If False, the problem will not be optimized but will be integrated based on the initial guesses.

 ```python
 ocp = FunctionalElectricStimulationOptimalControlProgram(